About | Pēhea

 May the calm be widespread, may the sea glisten like greenstone, and may the shimmer of light guide you on your way.

 I'm a Doula, a ChildBirth Educator, a Breast-feeding Peer Supporter and I run Nurture in all its facets!
-I'm a mama/foster mama of 5 kiddies aged 4-16 and I live in Mangawhai.
-Oh, I'm also a photographer (you can see my work here: www.josiegrittenphotographey.com)
+I'm a mama of three lovelies and I live in Maungaturoto.
+Oh, I'm also an award-winning photographer (you can see my work here: www.josiegrittenphotography.com)

 I've been raised to believe that birth is a wonderful, powerful process.
 Hard work, yes, but incredibly potent, rewarding work that prepares you for the demands and joys of parenting.

-I offer Nurture as my way of weaving the threads of courage, power, support and healing into the community so that together we can build a stronger society where we, and our children, can thrive.
+I offer Nurture as my way of weaving the threads of courage, power, support and healing into the community so that together we can build a stronger society where we, our children, families and communities can thrive.

 Ehara taku toa i te toa takatahi, engari he toa takitini.